tokenika/eosForWindows/Archive/CurrencyContract.md

 cd ${EOS_PROGRAMS}/eosd/ && ./eosd
 ```

 * Set up a wallet and importing account key.
-As the `config.ini` has an entry reading `plugin = eos::wallet_api_plugin`, EOS wallet is running as a part of `eosd` process.
+As the `config.ini` has an entry reading `plugin = eosio::wallet_api_plugin`, EOS wallet is running as a part of `eosd` process.
 Every contract requires an associated account, so create a wallet. </br>
 Start a new bash (Ctr + Shift + \`), and input there:

 ```bash